udacity/FCND-Controls-Crazyflie/README.md

 ### Further Challenges ###

-We've provided you with one simple trajectory that you can feel free to try out, but now it is up to you to explore the limits that you can take your crazyflie!
+While the trajectory file we have provided you is a very simple one, it should be enough to get you started in the right direction to further explore the world of trajectories and explore the limits that you can take your crazyflie!

+To get you started, here are some small modifications ideas to get a feel for how trajectories can be of use:

+ - **Dynamic flights speeds.**  Using the same idea of a simple line, can you modify your trajectory file to do the return trip twice as quickly?
+How about starting and ending slowly but going quickly in the middle?

+ - **Altitude variation.**  Can you have your crazyflie fly a pattern such as a sine wave in height while flying the line?
+Or how about always climbing quickly but descending slowly?

-For those of you who are ambitious, here are some ideas of how you might be able to extend the code provided:
+For those of you who are really ambitious, here are some ideas of how you might be able to extend the code provided:

- - **Create your own trajectory files.**  How quickly can you get your crazyflie to fly a given trajectory?
+ - **Create your own complex trajectory files.**  How about flying a figure 8?
+How quickly can you get your crazyflie to fly a given trajectory?
 How tight of turns, or how complex of trajectories can your controller handle?

  - **Add attitude information to trajectory.**  Extend the trajectory handler and the file format to include attitude to each trajectory point.
 Can you successfully achieve specific attitudes at specific times during the flight?

+*Note: As you make more complicated trajectories, you may find that you will need to retune your controller to get the best performance you can out of the crazyflie.*

 ## Single Controller Option ##